eoncarlyle/portfolio-website/portfolio-application/posts/uncomfortably-functional-kotlin.md

 that I wanted more exposure to, but when I read about how [Patrick McKenzie did this](https://www.kalzumeus.com/2015/10/30/developing-in-stockfighter-with-no-trading-experience/) a few years back, I thought it would be fun to take a crack at.

-While there is a lot that I took away from the project, the language I wrote it in ended up being the most fun lesson I learned.
+One of the technologies I wanted to learn for the project was Kotlin, which was my server-side langauge of choice for the exchange project.

-## Kotlin: Better in every way
+## Kotlin: better in every way

 Kotlin is a JVM langague that was first released 16 years after Java.
-That is a lot of time to make something better, but Kotlin was worth the wait.
+That is a lot of time to make improve a language, but Kotlin was worth the wait.
 The following are just a few reasons why it is a joy to work with:
 - Completely interoperable with Java: you don't need to leave behind three decades of dependable Java libraries
 - Nullable types: the compiler forces the author to check null-saftey; the safe call and Elvis operators (`?.` and `?:`) make nullable types ergonomic to work with